some-natalie/some-natalie/_posts/2023-07-03-threat-modeling-actions.md

 1. [What's a GitHub Action](#whats-an-action) - dig deep into what a GitHub Action is
 1. [Secrets are hard](#managing-secrets) - public service announcement about managing credentials safely in CI
 1. [To self-host or not](#rolling-your-own-changes-a-lot) - how this model changes when you're running this yourself
-1. [Governing the ungovernable](#governing-the-ungovernable) - expanding this model to the enterprise, with tons of people and processes and stakeholders, without quitting your job to become a goat farmer[^1] :goat:
+1. [Governing the ungovernable](#governing-the-ungovernable) - expanding this model to the enterprise, with tons of people and processes and stakeholders, without quitting your job to become a goat farmer[^1] 🐐

 ## Introduction